 Yes.
 By allowing for controlled localization while keeping core elements locked in, document automation ensures global teams can adapt assets quickly without risking brand integrity.

-Make strategy insights available globally
+Make brand strategy insights accessible globally

 Do employees and customers understand your brand hierarchy?
 While internally this is of more importance, if you are part of a wider umbrella brand, it’s important this is recognised within your external branding (where required).
 Each team should understand the structure of the business and how the brand they represent and associated product sub-brands fit in.